Medically reviewed by Drugs.com. Last updated on Apr 15, 2022.

 Pharmacologic Class: Umeclidinium

-Umeclidinium and vilanterol combination is used to treat air flow blockage in chronic obstructive pulmonary disease (COPD).
-This includes chronic bronchitis and emphysema.
+Umeclidinium and vilanterol combination is used as maintenance treatment of air flow blockage in patients with chronic obstructive pulmonary disease (COPD).
+COPD is a long-term lung disease that causes bronchospasm (wheezing or difficulty with breathing).

 Umeclidinium and vilanterol combination should not be used for acute breathing problems or in patients with asthma.